HaolinJi817/HUNTNet/README.md

 └── requirements.txt    # List of dependencies
 ```

-## Code Overview
+## 🧑‍💻 Code Overview

-### 1. main.py
+### 1. 📄 README.md

-This is the main entry file of the project, responsible for initializing the project and executing the main logic.
-You can start the project by running this file.
+This file provides a comprehensive 📝 description of the project, including the purpose, features, and setup ⚙️ instructions.

-### 2. utils.py
+### 2. 🗂️ HUNTNet

-Contains common utility functions such as data processing, logging, etc., to facilitate code reuse.
+This is the main 📁 folder containing the core of the project.

+- **📚 lib**: Contains the library files for the HUNTNet model.
+  - ** HNet.py**: Implements the HUNTNet model.
+  - ** _init_.py**: Initialization file for the library module.
+  - ** pvt.py**: Defines the original PVT (Pyramid Vision Transformer).
+  - ** pvtv2.py**: Implements the advanced version, PVTv2.

+- **🧩 mods**: Contains modules that provide additional functionalities.
+  - ** AGF.py**: Adaptive Gradient Fusion module.
+  - ** DCR.py**: Dynamic Context Refinement module.
+  - ** DGT.py**: Dynamic Graph Transformer module.
+  - ** SFI.py**: Spatial Feature Integration module.
+  - ** bricks.py**: Contains all the necessary functions and classes used across the modules.

+- **🛠️ utils**: Provides utility functions for 📊 data loading and loss calculations.

-### 3. data_loader.py
+### 3. 📋 requirements.txt

-The data loading module, responsible for reading data from files or databases and converting it into a format that the model can use.

-### 4. model.py

-Defines the structure and training methods of the machine learning model, including training, evaluation, and saving of the model.
+Lists all the dependencies required for the project to run.
+You can install them using 🐍 pip.

-## Installation and Usage
+## 📥 Installation and Usage

-### Dependencies
+### 📦 Dependencies

 Make sure you have the following dependencies installed in your environment: